 - individual career consultations

 - a dedicated website for postgraduates

-- a vacancy database with over 2,000 vacancies targeted at Loughborough students and graduates
+- a vacancy database with thousands of vacancies targeted at Loughborough students and graduates

-- annual recruitment fairs, which are among the largest in the East Midlands
+- annual recruitment fairs, which are among the largest in the UK

 - an extensive programme of employer presentations in both the autumn and spring terms

 - access to the CEC’s alumni career contacts database